Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Experiment

-Each model was trained on six different patch settings as shown in Table~\ref{tab:baseline-results}.
-All hyper-parameters of our model are provided in the supplementary material.
-It is to be noted that the number of variables increases quadratically with patch size and linearly with the number of patches.
-Since some models do not scale well\footnote{It is worth mentioning we also attempted to use $D^3$VAE \citep{li2022generative} as a baseline.
-However, we it scaled poorly; causing memory error even for our lowest patch configuration.} with increments in the number of variables, we limit $D=96$ for this set of experiments.
-Across all experiments, we set the context and prediction length to 12.
+It should to be noted that the number of variables increases quadratically with patch size and linearly with the number of patches.
+We found that some models do not scale well\footnote{We considered $D^3$VAE \citep{li2022generative} as a baseline.
+It scaled poorly; causing memory error for our lowest patch configuration.} with increments in the number of variables.
+Across all experiments, we set the context and prediction length to 12 (experiment results with varying prediction length are provided in the supplementary materials).
 Eight scenarios were sampled to understand the quality of probabilistic forecasting.
-Table~\ref{tab:baseline-results} summarizes the performance of our model with respect to the baseline models.
-Below, we outline some key observations from the results.
+Table~\ref{tab:baseline-results} summarizes the performance of \dflood{} with respect to the baseline methods.
+Some key observations from the results are as follows:

-\emph{First,} in terms of NACRPS, our model consistently outperforms the baselines, underscoring its superiority in probabilistic forecasting.
-For small patch size ($D=16$), \dflood{} has a performance gain of between $22.05\%$ and $33.59\%$, compared to its closest baseline.
-For larger patch sizes ($D\geq64$), the improvement in NACRPS is close to $60\%$, underscoring the performance scalability of our model. \emph{Second,} \dflood{} outperforms other baselines in terms of NRMSE too.
-Although TimeGrad was constantly the closest competitor baseline in terms of NACRPS, this is not the case here.
-For the smallest patch setting, DiffSTG was the best baseline in terms of NRMSE, which was outperformed by \dflood{} by $9.02\%$.
-For the next two patch settings, DCRNN was the best baseline.
-In these cases, \dflood{} outperformed DCRNN by $6.13\%$ and $20.21\%$, respectively.
-For the settings with $K=20$, DiffSTG and DCRNN both required extensive GPU memory due to poor scalability and they failed to train.
-In these settings, \dflood{} outperformed TimeGrad with a margin of around $50-60\%$.
+\emph{First,} we observe that DiffSTG, DCRNN and BayesNF scale poorly to large patch configurations.
+DiffSTG was unable to process patch configurations where $D > 16$.
+For DCRNN, $(D=64, K=10)$ was the highest patch configuration that was processed successfully, whereas BayesNF fails for $D > 64$.
+In larger settings, we ran out of GPU memory for these methods.
+It demonstrates the relatively worse computational scalability of these three methods.

+\emph{Second,} in small patch configurations, specifically $D=16 \text{ and } K \in \{2, 5\}$, \dflood{} performs second best.
+Here, BayesNF is the superior model. \dflood{} outperforms the other baselines in these configurations.

+\emph{Third,} in moderate and large patch configurations ($D \in \{64, 80, 96\}$, $K \in \{10, 20\}$), \dflood{} outperforms all six baseline methods in terms of both metrics.
+Across moderate configuration where $D=64$, which is the largest configuration that BayesNF scales to, \dflood{} outperforms BayesNF by a margin of $\sim7$-$24\%$ and $\sim18$-$29\%$ in terms of NACRPS and NRMSE, respectively.
+In larger configurations ($D \in \{80,96\}, K=20$), \dflood{} achieves $59$-$61\%$ improvement over the second-best method (TimeGrad), in terms of the two performance metrics.
+This illustrates the superiority of \dflood{} over baseline methods in performance scalability.